 If you’ve ever thought, “I don’t need a doula!
 I have a partner(s),” this post is for you!

-Don’t get us wrong, your partner is (or partners are) pretty awesome!
-And we’re so happy to have them on board.
-While we love partners and love working alongside them as part of a birthing person’s team, doulas bring different qualities and backgrounds to birth preparation and the birthing space.
+Don’t get me wrong, your partner is (or partners are) pretty awesome!
+And I’m so happy to have them on board.
+While I love partners and love working alongside them as part of a birthing person’s team, doulas bring different qualities and backgrounds to birth preparation and the birthing space.
 Let’s talk about how your partner and doula complement one another and each fill a vital role.

 Why your partner is not your doula, even if they are great at supporting you